 COST OF PUBLICATION - article processing charges (APCs)

-Submission of manuscripts of articles to the collection of scientific papers "History of science and technology" and their review is free.
+Submission of manuscripts of articles to the journal "History of science and technology" and their review is free.
 Payment is made only for the publication of the collection in the amount of 30 UAH for a page made in accordance with the above requirements (the cost of the publication covers the costs associated with the printing services of the publishing house, the layout and proofreading of the text, the placement of the electronic version of the collection on the official website)*.
 Payment is made only after the decision of the editorial board on the publication of the manuscript of the article and after notification to the Author/ Authors.

 * In 2019, all articles submitted in English will be published free of charge (all expenses for the processing of copyright manuscripts are paid by the editorial board of the journal “History of Science and Technology”).